 - More expensive than other racks

-Front Runner is a T6 aluminum rack that has a strong design and is powder coated in satin black.
-They offer both full-length and 3/4 rack versions and both are compatible with their large line of in-house aftermarket mods, and accessories.
+The Front Runner is a T6 aluminum rack featuring a strong design and a satin black powder coating.
+They offer both full-length and 3/4 rack versions, and both are compatible with their large line of in-house aftermarket mods and accessories.
 For weight ratings, the dynamic and static load is around 660 lbs for both the full-length and the 3/4 system.
 There are too many options to list (60+ accessories to give you an idea).
 With Front Runner, just know that if you want to mount something, they offer a solution for it.

 The downside to Front Runner is the price, overall.
 Not only is the rack itself expensive, but the accessories are as well.
 If you buy a Front Runner system, expect to pay more money for their hardware mounts and accessory options down the road, or just get creative.